Mr. Ahmed Shaheed, Special Rapporteur on freedom of religion or belief

 © UN Photo/Amanda Voisard

 The Special Rapporteur on freedom of religion or belief is an independent expert appointed by the UN Human Rights Council.
 The mandate holder has been invited to identify existing and emerging obstacles to the enjoyment of the right to freedom of religion or belief and present recommendations on ways and means to overcome such obstacles.

 The United Nations Commission on Human Rights appointed further to resolution 1986/20 a “Special Rapporteur on religious intolerance”.
 In 2000, the Commission on Human Rights decided to change the mandate title to “Special Rapporteur on freedom of religion or belief”, which was subsequently endorsed by ECOSOC decision 2000/261 and welcomed by General Assembly resolution 55/97.
-On 23 March 2016, the the Human Rights Council adopted resolution 40/10, which, inter alia, extended the mandate of the Special Rapporteur for a further period of three years.
+On 21 March 2018, the Human Rights Council adopted resolution 40/10, which, inter alia, extended the mandate of the Special Rapporteur for a further period of three years.

 - to promote the adoption of measures at the national, regional and international levels to ensure the promotion and protection of the right to freedom of religion or belief;

 - to identify existing and emerging obstacles to the enjoyment of the right to freedom of religion or belief and present recommendations on ways and means to overcome such obstacles;

 - to continue her/his efforts to examine incidents and governmental actions that are incompatible with the provisions of the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief and to recommend remedial measures as appropriate;

 - to continue to apply a gender perspective, inter alia, through the identification of gender-specific abuses, in the reporting process, including in information collection and in recommendations.

 In the discharge of the mandate, the Special Rapporteur: